Gartenimperator/3DCarEvolution/README.md

 npx vite
 ```

-You can build the project as a single javascript file (including the resources) via
+You can build the project as a single javascript file (including the resources and index.html) via
 ```
 npm run buildRes
 ```